a-chol/instantConfig/README.md

 ## Available loaders
 Available loaders can be found in the *loaders* subdirectory.

-For now, only the json loader using *json-cpp* has been implemented.
+Currently proposed loaders are using:
+ * jsoncpp : a simple json loader
+ * jsoncons : a header-only json library, which makes loading a json configuration with instantConfig totally header-only

 Implementing a loader using another library is really easy and contributions are welcome.
+A guide is available in the loaders directory.